 - 2.1 Arrest and questioning of the accused

 - 2.2 The rights of the accused

 - 2.3 The evidentiary value of statements / articles seized / collected by the police

 - 2.4 Right to counsel

 - 2.5 Roles of the prosecutor and the judicial officer in investigation

-3. Trial Procedures
+- 3. Trial Procedures (18 Hours)

-- 3.1 The Adversarial system of trial and the Inquisitorial system - 3.2 Role of the judges, the prosecutors and defence attorney in the trial - 3.3 Referring the matter to Lok Adalats under Legal Services Authorities Act, 1987 - 3.4 Admissibility and inadmissibility of evidence - 3.4.1 Special reference to Information Technology Act, 2000 - 3.4.2 Expert evidence - 3.5 Plea bargaining - 3.6 Jury system in trial procedure

-4. Correction and aftercare services

-- 4.1 Institutional Correction of the offenders - 4.2 The role of the court in correctional programmes in India - 4.3 Special enactments - 4.4 Parole and furlough as correctional measures - 4.5 Probation in India prosecution

-5. Public interest Litigation: Directions for criminal
+- 3.1 The Adversarial system of trial and the Inquisitorial system

+- 3.2 Role of the judges, the prosecutors and defence attorney in the trial - 3.3 Referring the matter to Lok Adalats under Legal Services AuthoritiesAct, 1987 - 3.4 Admissibility and inadmissibility of evidence - 3.4.1 Special reference to Information Technology Act, 2000 - 3.4.2 Expert evidence - 3.5 Appeal to the court in awarding appropriate punishment - 3.6 Plea bargaining - 4.
+Correction and aftercare services (14 Hours) - 4.1 Institutional Correction of the offenders - 4.2 General comparison After care services in India and France - 4.3 The role of the court in correctional programmes in India - 5.
+Preventive Measures in India (6 Hours) 5.1 Preventive measure under Cr.P.C (1973) 5.2 Special Enactments Public interest Litigation: Directions for criminal 6. prosecution.
+(6hours) NOTE: Hours reserved for Seminars: 6 Hours reserved for Home Assignments: 6 Hours reserved for Internal Tests: 2
-Celia Hamptom, Criminal Procedure

-Wilkins and Cross, Outline of the Law of Evidence

-Archbold, Pleading, Evidence and Practice in Criminal Cases

-Sarkar, Law of Evidence
+Select Bibliography Celia Hamptom, Criminal Procedure Wilkins and Cross, Outline of the Law of Evidence Archbold, Pleading, Evidence and Practice in Criminal Cases Sarkar, Law of Evidence K.N.

-K.N.
 Chandrasekharan Pillai (ed.), KV.
-Kelkar's Outlines of Criminal

-Procedure (2000), Eastern Lukhnow

-Ratanlal & Dhirajlal, Criminal Procedure Code.

-Patric Devlin, The Criminal Prosecution in England

-American Series of Foreign Penal Codes

-Criminal Procedure Code of People's Republic of China

-John N. Ferdico, Criminal Procedure (1996),

-West Sanders & Young, Criminal Justice (1994)

-Christina Van Den Wyngart, Criminal Procedure Systems in European

-Community Joel Samaha Criminal Procedure (1997), West Criminal

-Procedure Code, 1973

-The French Code of Criminal Procedure,

-14th and 41st Reports of India Law Commission of India.
+Kelkar's Outlines of Criminal Procedure (2000), Eastern Lukhnow Ratanlal & Dhirajlal, Criminal Procedure Code.
+Patric Devlin, The Criminal Prosecution in England American Series of Foreign Penal Codes Criminal Procedure Code of People's Republic of China John N. Ferdico, Criminal Procedure (1996), West Sanders & Young, Criminal Justice (1994) Christina Van Den Wyngart, Criminal Procedure Systems in European Community Joel Samaha Criminal Procedure (1997), West Criminal Procedure Code, 1973 The French Code of Criminal Procedure, 14th and 41st Reports of India Law Commission of India.
 Hon'ble Justice V.S.
 Malimath Committee Report on Reformation of Criminal Justice System in India.

-The Paper will be taught with reference, where necessary, to the procedures in India, England, US, France, Russia & China.
+The Paper will be taught with reference, where necessary, to the procedures in

+India, England, US, France, Russia & China.

 Note: Latest Case Laws and Journal Articles should be updated regularly and included in the curriculum.
+The above list of books is not an exhaustive one.